icecube/OMSim/documentation/extra_doc/2_technicalities.md

 ./OMSim_efficiency_calibration --simple_PMT --pmt_model 0 --simulation_step 4 -n 100000 --threads 4 --output_file step4 --detector_type 1
 ```
  - Follow the analysis in the notebook `documentation/notebooks/scans_matching/` and save the created files in `common/data/PMTs/measurement_matching_data/scans/`.
 Note that OMSim expects a naming convention for these files (see `OMSimPMTResponse::configureScansInterpolator`).
- - Modify `getScannedWavelength` of your PMT response class for the wavelengths you scanned and add the `configureScansInterpolator` in the constructor.
+ - Add the vector with scanned wavelengths in PMT file with the key `jScannedWavelengths` and add the path with the newly created scan files under the key `jScanDataPath` (check  `pmt_Hamamatsu_R15458_CAT.dat` for guidance).
  - Run the simulation in step 5 (modify method before accordingly) to check the output with the newly introduced files

 ```bash